ms/buildtogether.tech/process/index.md

 What you do now is find a large whiteboard and draw an <span i="effort-importance grid" g="effort_importance_grid">effort-importance grid</span>.
-The X axis is labeled "effort" and is labeled "an hour", "a day", and "a week", while the Y axis "importance", and each is divided into "low", "medium", and "high".
+The X axis is labeled "effort" and is labeled "an hour", "a day", and "a week", while the Y axis "importance", and is divided into "low", "medium", and "high".
 Next, write each feature's name on a yellow sticky note and put it on the grid.
-You should wind up with something like <span f="process-matrix"/>.
+You should wind up with something like <span f="effort-importance"/>.

+{% include figure
+   id="effort-importance"
+   img="effort-importance.svg"
+   alt="Effort/importance matrix"
-{% include figure id="process-matrix" alt="Effort/importance matrix" cap="An example of an effort/importance matrix." fixme=true %}
+   cap="An example of an effort/importance matrix." %}

 You then throw away the high-effort, low-importance items in the bottom-right three cells---you aren't going to get to those.
 Next, you start assembling the